-We believe our charitable activities with the children promotes an awareness of the plight of those less fortunate than ourselves and breed community spirit and selflessness.
+We believe our charitable activities with the children are incredibly important and breed community spirit and selflessness.
 A key factor in our fundraising is the role of our pupils.
-Most initiatives develop from the pupils own ideas and are successful due to their enthusiasm and drive.
+Some of the initiatives develop from the pupils own ideas and are successful due to their enthusiasm and drive.

 We adopt a single charity for which we raise money throughout the academic year.
-In recent years the charities we have supported are:
+These might be local, national or international charities.